Obsessive Genius the Inner World of Marie Curie Review

 but what actually surprised me was that even after her discoveries got proven scientifically, they simply found even more methods to discriminate against her..

-Showtime time reading almost this amazing scientist, generation of smart people, her father never stopped educating the kids, and she continued the journey.
+then after those people cannot do mu Showtime time reading almost this amazing scientist, generation of smart people, her father never stopped educating the kids, and she continued the journey.

 she struggled a lot, worked extremely hard, and accomplished quite a lot.